Attorney says heart device did not shock Tennessee man in execution who said he was 'hurting so bad'

 “Oh, it’s hurting so bad,” Black said, as he lay with his hands and chest restrained to the gurney, a sheet covering up past his lower half, and an IV line in his right arm visible to media witnesses.

 “I’m so sorry.
-Just listen to my voice,” a spiritual adviser in the death chamber with him responded.
+Just listen to my voice,” responded his spiritual advisor in the death chamber.

 In mid-July, a trial court judge agreed with Black’s attorneys and ordered officials to have the defibrillator deactivated.
 But Tennessee’s Supreme Court overturned that decision last Thursday, saying the other judge lacked authority to order the change.